mdsumsuzzoha/batch3-assignment2/README.md

-# Express TypeScript MongoDB Application
+# Express TypeScript MongoDB Application (E-commerce)

 ## Objective

 This project aims to develop an Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for effective data management.
-It includes functionality for product and order management in an e-commerce system, along with validation using Joi/Zod.
+It includes functionality for product and order management in an e-commerce system, along with validation using Zod.

 ### Functionality
 The application provides endpoints for managing products and orders in an e-commerce system:

-Product Management: Allows creating, retrieving, updating, and deleting products.
-Supports searching for products based on a search term.
+- Product Management: Allows creating, retrieving, updating, and deleting products.
+Supports searching for products based on a search term as like (name, category and variant type).
-Order Management: Supports creating new orders and retrieving existing orders.
+- Order Management: Supports creating new orders and retrieving existing orders.
 Updates inventory quantity and in-stock status based on ordered quantity.

 ### Technologies Used
 - Express.js: Web application framework for Node.js.
 - TypeScript: Superset of JavaScript with static typing.
 - MongoDB: NoSQL database for storing product and order data.
 - Mongoose: MongoDB object modeling for Node.js.
-- Joi: Library for validation.
+- zod: Library for validation.

 ## Running the Application Locally